 Imagine a woman who constantly suspects her partner is cheating and attributes this anxiety to the way her parents treated her — perhaps her parents were extremely critical of her.
-She might think If I had received the love and approval of my parents as a child, I probably wouldn’t believe that I am inadequate.
-If you agree with this belief or something similar to it, there is actually a more empowering, rational, and adaptive view you can take of this.
+She might think, “If I had received the love and approval of my parents as a child, I probably wouldn’t believe that I am inadequate.”
+If you agree with this belief or something similar to it, then you should know that there is actually a more empowering, rational, and adaptive view you can take.

-In REBT, you’ll learn that people develop beliefs at an early age that might be true as child but clearly aren’t true when they grow up.
-As a child, you probably will believe that you need your parent’s love and approval.
-This is a belief that makes sense for a child to hold since a child depends on parents for food, shelter, clothing, and other basic survival needs, and without their parents love and approval, the child would likely perish.
-Additionally, as a child, you may develop the belief that if you don’t get the love and approval you believe you need, you are somehow bad, unworthy, or inadequate.
+In rational emotive behavior therapy (REBT), you learn that people develop beliefs at an early age that might be true as a child but clearly aren’t true when they grow up.
+As a child, you probably believed that you need your parent’s love and approval.
+This is a belief that makes sense for a child to hold, since a child depends on parents for food, shelter, clothing, and other basic survival needs.
+Without the love and approval of their parents, the child would likely perish.
+Additionally, as a child, you may have developed the belief that if you don’t get the love and approval you believe you need, you are somehow bad, unworthy, or inadequate.

 What does that anger do but have you continue to carry your past into your present and hinder you from achieving your goals?
 Many people think it’s important to let out the anger once you’ve become aware of it in order to feel better.
 This often doesn’t work because the more time and energy spent getting in touch with the anger and expressing it, the more it is rehearsed.
-Thus you aren’t letting it out, you are practicing being angry and become angrier.
+Thus, you aren’t letting it out; you are practicing being angry and ultimately, you become angrier.

 When I discuss these difficulties with my clients, many of them are turned off by the notion of acceptance.
 This usually happens because the word acceptance has an almost forgiving or condoning connotation.
 Instead, I suggest that they acknowledge what their parents did to them as children and that neither their parents nor they can undo the past.
 This also means to stop viewing their parents as bad people because of the way they treated them.

 It would be much better for you to expect this behavior from your parent than to fight against it and be angry each time it happens.
 Of course, they’ll tell you what to do because they are parents.
 It certainly doesn’t mean that you, an adult, need to heed their advice.
-Fighting back and trying to show your parents that you are, in fact, a capable individual is important when you are an adolescent but why is it as important now?
+Fighting back and trying to show your parents that you are, in fact, a capable individual is important when you are an adolescent, but why is it as important now?
 You know that you’re an adult, why bother trying to convince them?